Mathematics

 Manipulatives used in maths

 It is important that any new learning in maths is underpinned by good, conceptual understanding.
-Across the school, from Reception to Year 6, we use manipulatives (concrete resources) to introduce and embed concepts.
-These resources include: Numicon, beadstrings, Dienes (place value) blocks, place value counters and Cuisenaire rods.
+Across the school, from Nursery to Year 6, we use manipulatives (concrete resources) to introduce and embed concepts.
+These resources include: Numicon, beadstrings, base ten blocks, place value counters and Cuisenaire rods.

 It is important that children are taught efficient methods for working out calculations that cannot be performed mentally.
 These methods are taught using concrete manipulatives and pictorial images first so that children can understand the structure behind the process.
 Formal written calculations are taught from Year 3 where appropriate to the year group expectations.